yanbixing/Data-Science-Knowledge-Notes/deep_learning/overfitting.md

 # Overfitting

 - dropout: prevent you from too much focus on particular feature
+  - The larger dropout ratio, the less importance/influence of an individual neural, the less variance, the less model complexity.
 - Reduce model complexity
 - More data / Data augmentation
 - Early stopping